mmmineo/CYBER440-FinalProject/DiskAnalysis.md

 # Disk Analysis

-Brant Goings - CYBER 440

-All disks analyzed using Autopsy 4.14.0
+Disks analyzed using Autopsy 4.14.0

 ### IT_2